-Subscription fees depend on your plan and on the subscription billing period.
+Subscription fees depend on your plan and subscription billing period.

-If you're not using Shopify Payments, then you'll be charged transaction fees on orders brokered by Shopify in addition to the credit card rate charged by your payment provider.
-You won't be charged transactions fees for manual payments, such as cash on delivery (COD), money orders, and bank transfers.
+If you don't use Shopify Payments or a manual payment method, then transaction fees apply on orders brokered by Shopify in addition to the credit card rate charged by your payment provider.

 The way that your account is billed depends on your store's transaction volume, any recurring app charges, and the payment provider you use.

 If your store uses a third-party payment provider, then you're billed either when the total of your store's fees and charges (including recurring charges for any apps that you have installed) exceeds one of your store's billing thresholds, or at the end of your monthly billing cycle.
 For example: